Chesyon/eos-archipelago-patches/install_linux.md

 ## Fedora

 1. Open the Terminal app in your Applications menu.
 The exact steps might vary based on your desktop environment.
-2. Run the following command to install the required tools: `sudo dnf install @development-tools gcc-c++ cmake python3-pip arm-none-eabi-binutils-cs arm-none-eabi-gcc-cs xdelta`.
+2. Run the following command to install the required tools: `sudo dnf install @development-tools gcc-c++ cmake python3-pip arm-none-eabi-binutils-cs arm-none-eabi-gcc-cs xdelta3`.
 You will need to enter your password during the installation.
 3. You can now continue with the steps 3-10 of the Ubuntu/Debian method above.

 ## Arch Linux

 1. Open the Terminal app.
 The exact steps vary based on your desktop environment.
-2. Run the following command to install the required tools: `sudo pacman -Syu base-devel git python python-pip arm-none-eabi-gcc arm-none-eabi-binutils xdelta`.
+2. Run the following command to install the required tools: `sudo pacman -Syu base-devel git python python-pip arm-none-eabi-gcc arm-none-eabi-binutils xdelta3`.
 You will need to enter your password during the installation.
 3. Install Python dependencies: `pip3 install pyyaml ndspy bsdiff`
 4. Install the [armips package](https://aur.archlinux.org/packages/armips) via the Arch User Repository (AUR).
 Please refer to the [Arch Wiki](https://wiki.archlinux.org/title/Arch_User_Repository) for instructions.
 5. You can now continue with the steps 5-10 of the Ubuntu/Debian method above.